bcgov/bcdg/docs/index.md

 #### [Accessibility resources](accessibility-resources.md)

-Understand what resources are available to support the development of accessibile web applications.
+Understand what resources are available to support the development of accessible web applications.

 #### [Design System](design-system/about-the-design-system.md)